Incidence of Malignant Mesothelioma

 Number of Fatal Occupational Injuries Compared to the Number of Mesothelioma Cases, 1991-2014

 A comparison of the number of fatal occupational injuries compared to the number of new mesothelioma cases in Minnesota over the past 20 years demonstrates that the number of individuals newly diagnosed with mesothelioma is very similar to the number of fatal occupational injuries that occur in a year.

-Trend analysis reveals that between the years 2000 to 2009 the incidence rate of malignant mesothelioma in Minnesota has neither increased nor declined.
-Despite the dramatic decline in asbestos use in the U.S since the early 1970s (down from 800,000 metric tons in 1973 to 1,100 tons in 2012) and implementation of more protective occupational health standards, asbestos remains present in millions of homes, offices, and industries and represents an ongoing potential exposure hazard to both workers and the public.
+Trend analysis reveals that between the years 2000 to 2014 the incidence rate of malignant mesothelioma in Minnesota has neither increased nor declined.
+National data from 18 SEER cancer registries indicate no change in rates among females and a small but statistically significant decline among males of 1.3% per year during the period 2000-2014.
+Despite the dramatic decline in asbestos use in the U.S since the early 1970s (down from 800,000 metric tons in 1973 to 406 tons in 2014) and implementation of more protective occupational health standards, asbestos remains present in millions of homes, offices, and industries and represents an ongoing potential exposure hazard to both workers and the public.
 The continued tracking of this disease will be necessary to ensure that prevention measures have been successful and to identify any emerging hazards or at risk populations.